 - 1 cup granulated sugar

 - whipped cream for serving

-Bake your pie crust according to the package directions if you are using a prepared crust until it is a deep golden brown.
+Bake pie crust according to the package directions if you are using a prepared crust until it is a deep golden brown.
 You can also check out How To Blind Bake a Pie Crust for instructions on doing this.
 It helps you to avoid having a soggy crust.

 Pick over your blueberries, remove all stems and rinse well.

 In a small bowl, combine the flour, salt and ¼ cup of the water.
 Stir well until you have a paste.

 In a large saucepan bring 1 cup of the blueberries, the sugar and ¼ cup of the water to a boil over medium heat.

 Reduce the heat to a slow simmer over medium low heat and add the flour mixture.

 Whisk this in well, breaking up any lumps of the flour mixture.
 Cook for 1-2 minutes until the mixture is clear, free of any lumps and the blueberries are broken down.